datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 #18 Business owneers at your company have given you a database of bank transactions.
 Each row contains the user ID, transaction type, transaction location, and transaction amount.
 They ask you to investigate what type of machine learning can be appilced to the data.
 Which threee machine learning applications can you use?

-?
-Supervised learning to determine which transactions are most likely to be fraudulent.
-> ?
-Unsupervised learning to determine which transactions are most likely to be fraudulent.
+* Unsupervised learning to determine which transactions are most likely to be fraudulent.
-> ?
-Clustering to divide the transactions into N categories based on feature similarity.
+* Clustering to divide the transactions into N categories based on feature similarity.
-> ?
-Supervised learning to predict the location of a transaction ?
-Reinforcement learnign to predict the location of a transaction ?
-Unsupervised learning to predict the location of a transaction.
+* Supervised learning to predict the location of a transaction

 <hr>

 #19 Your company's on-premises Apache Hadoop servers are approaching end-of-life, and IT has decided to migrate the cluster to Google Cloud Dataproc.
 A like-for-like migration of the cluste rwould require 50 TB of Google Persistent Disk per node.
 The CIO is concerned about the cost of using that much block storage.
 You want to minimize the storage cost of the migration.
 What should you do?

-> !
-Put the data into Google Cloud Storage.
+* Put the data into Google Cloud Storage
-!
-Use preemptible virtual machines (VMs) for the Cloud Dataproc cluster.
-!
-Tune the Cloud Dataproc cluster so that there is just enough disk for all data.
-!
-Migrate some of the cold data into Google Cloud Storage, and keep only the hot data in Persistent Disk.

 <hr>